 What is an Intermediate Good?

-An intermediate good refers to partially completed goods that are then used in the production of other goods to become final goods.
+An intermediate good refers to partially finished goods that are then used as an input ton the production of other goods that become final goods.
 Intermediate goods are an integral part of the production process, and as such, they are also known as producer goods.
-When used in the production process, the intermediate good will be transformed to another state in preparation for its new role as part of the final good sold to the end user.
+When used in the production process, the intermediate good will be transformed into another product either another intermediate good or a final good sold to the end user.

-- An intermediate good refers to partially completed goods that are then used in the production of other goods to become final goods.
+- An intermediate good refers to a partially finished good that is then used in the production of other goods to become final goods.

 - In order to distinguish whether intermediate goods are sold as secondary intermediate goods or as consumer goods, one would need to consider who the buyer is.